-Monitoring Agreement
+Monitoring Agreements

-We intend to enter into a Monitoring Agreement with Tyco pursuant to which we and Tyco will provide monitoring services to each other's customers on an interim basis following the Distribution.
-We expect to describe the material terms of the Monitoring Agreement in an amendment to this Information Statement.
+We intend to enter into Monitoring Agreements with subsidiaries of Tyco pursuant to which we and Tyco will provide monitoring services to each other's customers on an interim basis following the Distribution.
+We expect to describe the material terms of the Monitoring Agreements in an amendment to this Information Statement.